bormaxi8080/osint-timeline/DRAFT.md

 Maps Video.
 Private street view video libraries using action cameras: https://maps.video/map

+Binwalk can identify, and optionally extract, files and data that have been embedded inside of other files: https://github.com/ReFirmLabs/binwalk

 Kingfisher is a blazingly fast secret‑scanning and validation tool built in Rust: https://github.com/mongodb/kingfisher

 ----